owncloud/docs/docs/build-the-docs.md

 ## Resolving Edit-this-page in Development

 When doing a local build, the link `Edit this page` on the top right resolves to the local file system.
-If you want to make Antora to resolve to where the files are sorced on github, you need to build using the envvar `CI=true`.
+If you want to make Antora to resolve to where the files are sourced on github, you need to build using the envvar `CI=true`.
 This can be done like with the following command:

 ```
 CI=true \